Ken Adam: Personal life

 He met his wife Maria-Letizia Moauro while filming The Crimson Pirate on location on the Italian island of Ischia and they married on 16 August 1952.

 Legacy

 In September 2012, Adam handed over his entire body of work to the Deutsche Kinemathek.
 The Ken Adam collection comprises approximately 4,000 sketches for films from all periods, photo albums to individual films, storyboards of his employees, memorabilia, military medals, and identity documents, as well as all cinematic awards, including Adam's two Academy Awards.

 The Ken Adam Building, a large lot at Pinewood Studios's Buckingham location, bears Adam's name and houses multiple theatres and businesses as well as the Kodak Film Lab and an office of the trade union Bectu.

 Honours

 Adam was appointed an Officer of the Order of the British Empire in the 1996 New Year Honours for services to the film industry and Knight Bachelor in the 2003 Birthday Honours for services to film production design and to UK–German relations.
-Adam was appointed a Royal Designer for Industry in 2009.
+He received the 2008 Lucky Strike Designer Award, and was appointed a Royal Designer for Industry in 2009.